ART-3364-Interactive-Storytelling/Text-Based-Adventure/Generating_A_Prefab.md

     }
 }
 ```

+* Drag the script from the project pane onto the Canvas in the hierarchy.
-* Assign the scene fields in the Inspector to the appropriate scene names.
+* Assign the scene fields in the Inspector to the appropriate scene namesby dragging from the hierchy to the inspector.
-* Set the button’s OnClick event to call the appropriate method.

----

-## Scene Creation
+### 3. Make the Prefab

-1. Create 13 scenes in your Scenes folder with the names listed above.
+1. **Select the Canvas** in the Hierarchy.
-2. Set up the UI as described for each.
-3. Assign the correct background PNG and story text per scene.
-4. Configure the buttons to point to the correct next scene(s) as per your map.
+2. **Drag the Canvas** into your Project window (e.g., into `Assets/Prefabs/`). **Make sure you're dragging the canvas and not the whole scene**
+3. This creates a prefab you can reuse in every scene.

+### 4. Using the Prefab

+- In each new scene, drag the prefab from your Project window into the Hierarchy.
+- Set the background image, story text, and button choices in the Inspector for each scene in the Scene Data section of the Canvas.

 ### Example: MainMenu Scene
 * Background: main_menu.png